THE EVOLUTION OF MARKETPLACES

 Chadstone today is known as Melbourne’s “fashion capital”.
-It draws customers because it offers everything fashion, and it provides facilities that make it convenient; parking, access to public transport etc. So the shopping centre has now evolved from being a traditional marketplace into an experience centre.
+It draws customers because it offers everything fashion, and it provides facilities that make it convenient; parking, access to public transport etc. So the shopping center has now evolved from being a traditional marketplace into an experience center.

 Rather than purely a shopping destination, Chadstone boasts play areas, restaurants, convenience food and entertainment for everyone.
 For young families, Chadstone can become a day out.

 And so other retailers are now asking themselves how they can become more than just a shop, to improve customer experiences and keep people in their stores for longer.
 For instance, Lululemon stores hold yoga sessions to build added value, a sense of community and extend time spent in store.
 The marketing director of Westfield might now consider themselves in the entertainment business, under the shopping category.

-The future of shopping centres will likely extend beyond merely bricks & mortar.
+The future of shopping centers will likely extend beyond merely bricks & mortar.
 In this case, a marketplace strategy that facilitates third-party selling will be the way forward.

 Classified ads once existed only in print.
 If you wanted to buy or sell anything, you went through the major newspapers who all had substantial classified sections.
 Those ‘rivers of gold’ underpinned the success of the newspaper.

 The classifieds formed one of the two main revenue streams from newspapers, along with advertising.
 The American business Craigslist began as an email distribution list to friends of the founder Craig Newmark, advertising local events in San Francisco Bay area.
 Similarly, what is now a marketplace for virtually everything, Gumtree began as a classified site for property in London.

 Publishers then leveraged major sections of the classifieds to create their own marketplaces for those categories, such as houses, cars and jobs.
 Hence the emergence of Zillow, Car.com and Monster.com.
 BikeExchange, the leading global marketplace for the cycling industry, also began as a classified marketplace and has gradually transitioned to a specialized marketplace.
 These classified marketplaces have become the one-stop destination for customers in their category.

 From a listings-based classified marketplace, a few power players have built themselves into mega marketplaces.